 No new management actions are proposed to occur above 2,800 feet in elevation.
-There will no impact to the Adirondack Sub Alpine Forest Bird Conservation Area.
+There will no impact to the Adirondack Sub Alpine Forest Bird Conservation Area, except for the positive impacts associated with the reclassification of the 38.7 acres near the summit of Gore Mountain from Intensive Use to Wilderness.